gitstanhub/gitstanhub/README.md

 ### Hi there 👋
 My name is Stanislav, and I'm an experienced Quality Assurance engineer with a huge passion for coding.
-I writing clean code in Java and taking steps towards mastering Swift, Kotlin and JavaScript.
+I love to write clean code in Java and taking steps towards mastering Swift, Kotlin and JavaScript.

 My current scope of interest is focused around:
 - Test Automation for API, Web and Mobile